m-matthews/CarND-Advanced-Lane-Lines/writeup.md

 The `s` channel provides a better detection of the white and yellow lines generally, however I found that the use of the `r` channel assisted in some areas where the image included light and dark areas and the normalised `s` dropped the visibility of some of the line markings.

-The `_thresholds` method creates a combined binary image for both of the `s` and `r` channels as shown in the following example images:
+The `_thresholds()` method creates a combined binary image for both of the `s` and `r` channels as shown in the following example images:

 | Saturation (s) Channel | Red (r) Channel |
 | ---------------- | ----------------- |
 | ![alt text][imagethr1] | ![alt text][imagethr2] |
 | ![alt text][imagethr3] | ![alt text][imagethr4] |

-A combined binary image is then the output of the thresholding process.
+The two binary images are then combined into a new binary image which is the output of the thresholding process.

 #### Remove Distortion